srikii/email_researcher/README.md

 - Old email is ignored by default.
 - Email that arrives during a processing run is picked up on the next run.
 - The `Process Range` button can intentionally backfill a day or time window without changing the live cursor.

+Future:
+Add more agents to classify images and summarize the image content.
+Build a flutter application and deploy it for Ios and Android so that users can get summary of email links and attachments on their mobile devices.